ansible-community/antsibull-docs/tests/functional/baseline-use-html-blobs/collections/ns2/col/foo_callback.rst

 Callback plugin
 ---------------

 This plugin is a **stdout callback**.
 You can use only use one stdout callback at a time.
-Additional aggregate or notification callbacks be enabled though.
+Additional aggregate or notification callbacks can be enabled though.
 See :ref:`callback_plugins` for more information on callback plugins.

 Synopsis